The Filipino name for whale sharks is butanding and in Cebu they are called tuki.

 What You Will See

-You can expect to see up to 15 whale sharks including mature males, females and some juveniles.
+You can expect to see up to 8 or more whale sharks including mature males, females and some juveniles.
 The fishermen split the whale sharks into two groups and feed them brine shrimp (their natural food) from small fishing boats.
 The fishermen feed the whale sharks from 6:00am to 1:00pm and lead them in front of visitors who can be sure of getting a close-up encounter with several whale sharks.
 No operations on Good Friday.

 We strongly recommend NOT to visit Tan-awan at the weekend or on a public holiday as you may find the place over crowded with visitors which may well spoil you enjoyment – a long wait if you plan to go on a fisherman’s boat or too many people in the water.